 The Inclusive Education Advocacy Institute focused on children with developmental disabilities in pre-school, kindergarten, elementary, and middle school.
 It featured parents, teachers and administrators discussing how inclusion benefits students with disabilities as well as the entire student population.
 The Institute was hosted by Disability Rights Nebraska on June 24 & 25, 2016 at Nebraska Wesleyan University in Lincoln.

-Disability Rights Nebraska will contact attendees to ask their assistance in developing a new lay advocacy program titled Pathfinders: Authentic Inclusive Education for All Students.
+Disability Rights Nebraska will be involving attendees in developing a new lay advocacy program to provide Authentic Inclusive Education for All Students.
 This program is modeled after endeavors in Pennsylvania and Georgia in which volunteers are recruited, trained, and supported to advocate on behalf of students and their parents for a fully inclusive education.
-Institutes focusing on secondary and post-secondary education are planned for 2018 and 2020, respectively.

 For questions or information contact John Murphy firstname.lastname@example.org at Disability Rights Nebraska or call 1-800-422-6691 (outside Lincoln) or (402) 474-3183 (in Lincoln).